hatonthecat/Hurl/content/papers/paper1/index.md

 ##### Abstract

-Power-efficiency is an increasing design consideration in virtually all new silicon in the past 15 years.
+Power-efficiency has been an increasing design consideration in virtually all new silicon in the past 15 years.
 Power-first designs, however, typically appear only in niche applications such as IoT.
 A 2023 retrospective paper of a research